kwibus/packer/website/source/partials/builder/googlecompute/_Config-not-required.html.md

 -   `source_image_project_id` (string) - The project ID of the project containing the source image.

+-   `search_public_images` (bool) - If true, search for image in public projects even if SourceImageProjectId is used If false, dont search for image in public projects.

 -   `startup_script_file` (string) - The path to a startup script to run on the VM from which the image will be made.